FreeOpcUa/opcua-modeler/README.md

 Basic features of the modeler work, but this is a work in progress.
 Bug reports and feature requests are welcome.

+Ïn the background the modeler uses an OPC UA server which can be connected to.
+The server is either a python-opcua server (default) or the C based open65421 server.
+To use the open62541 backend, open65241.so must be available as well as the its python wrapper.

 Current state and plans can be found here: https://github.com/FreeOpcUa/opcua-modeler/issues/3

 ![Screenshot](/screenshot.png?raw=true "Screenshot")